Are you a public servant or politician, looking for new ways to involve citizens in policy-making in your community?

 Are you thrilled to learn about fascinating examples of public deliberation from governments in France, Australia, Belgium, Ireland and elsewhere?

-Then join us for the G1000 Summer School in Eupen, the capital of German-speaking Belgium and home of the world’s first permanent institution composed of citizens drafted by lot.
+Then join us for the G1000 Autumn School in Eupen, the capital of German-speaking Belgium and home of the world’s first permanent institution composed of citizens drafted by lot.

 Every year, the G1000 Autumn School brings together a number of world-leading experts in the field of deliberative democracy and sortition, as well as dozens of public servants and politicians working at all levels of government.
 With their help, you can develop your own project tailored to the specific requirements of your city or region.